peterkappus/panoflex/README.md

 ## The Backlog

 ### Do next
+- Change goal edit form to disallow assigning a time if goal has sub-goals.
+Explain that team assignment will be determined by sub-goal teams.
 - Assign "owners" to goals who can update progress.
 - Don't allow people to assign goals to a team and group which don't match (e.g. don't select GOV.UK and Data)
 - When viewing a goal, make it more obvious which is the "current" score and which are "previous" scores